General Information on the NJ Medicaid Application Process

 2. Make Sure Your Medicaid Application Is Timely Filed

 Although families can expedite their Medicaid eligibility through asset protection planning under the guidance of New Jersey Medicaid lawyer, it is vitally important that applicants do not apply for Medicaid too soon and prematurely.
 Strategies for Medicaid planning often include triggering a penalty period for Medicaid eligibility purposes.
 You read me correct.
 Sometimes we want to be denied so we can start a penalty period, the effect of which is to protect gifts and other transfers made within the prior 5 years.
-While the time to file an application may be five years, filing an application during a period of ineligibility could potentially cause a significant delay in eligibility and approval.
+While the time to file an application may be five years after gifts are made, filing an application during a period of ineligibility will cause a significant delay in eligibility and approval.
 It is, therefore, important to check with a qualified professional on the date the application should be filed.
 You may contact Fredrick P. Niemann at (855) 376-5291 or firstname.lastname@example.org to find out more.

 3. Authorization to Apply for NJ Medicaid